brianalf-hub/Projects-Highlights/README.md

 ### Results.
 I determined that the highest-ranked model was precipitation for annuals, and temperature for perennials.
 The next step is for me to rasterize the GIS model and then extract values to train a machine learning regression model to predict how annual and perennial invasive plants will spead several decades from our current time.
 <br />

+## The effect of bio-climatic factors on global yield of canola oil

 <p align="center">
   <img width="900" height="350" src="https://user-images.githubusercontent.com/70289096/92419145-d3a4cc00-f128-11ea-8b87-123ca34633fe.png">